Constructing metric spaces from systems of walls: Other directions

 Since geodesic hyperbolic spaces are quasiisometric to the dual space of some dualisable system, in many cases one can interpret the assumptions in the BBF construction in terms of extensions of the partitions of the component spaces.
 Whilst this alternative axiomatisation may not be directly useful, it seems plausible that it could open the door to generalisations that allow for gluings along larger subspaces: a coarse point could perhaps be replaced by a subset that is approximately gated in the sense of Section~\ref{subsec:gate}. \uesh

 \ubsh{Curve graph of a surface} Let $\MCG(\Sigma)$ be the mapping class group of a finite-type surface $\Sigma$.
 One corollary of Proposition~\ref{prop:abd} is that the hyperbolic space constructed for $\MCG(\Sigma)$ in Section~\ref{subsec:scm_hyp} is equivariantly quasiisometric to the curve graph of $\Sigma$.
-The mapping class group also admits a proper cobounded actions on an injective space $S$, either via \cite{haettelhodapetyt:coarse} or Theorem~\ref{thm:scm_injective}.
+The mapping class group also admits a proper cobounded action on an injective space $S$, either via \cite{haettelhodapetyt:coarse} or Theorem~\ref{thm:scm_injective}.
 According to \cite[Thm~A]{sistozalloum:morse}, Morse subsets of injective metric spaces are strongly contracting, so orbits of pseudo-Anosovs on $S$ are strongly contracting.
-The results of Section~\ref{sec:contracting} therefore produce a hyperbolic space $X$ dual to $S$ on which $\MCG(\Sigma)$ acts.
-Is $X$ also quasiisometric to the curve graph of $\Sigma$?
+Is the hyperbolic core also quasiisometric to the curve graph of $\Sigma$?
 This seems especially likely in view of Theorem~\ref{thm:universal_recognition} and \cite{durhamtaylor:convex}. \uesh

 \ubsh{Hyperbolic models for other groups} There are various ``nonpositively curved'' groups for which hyperbolic models have been constructed, such as $\Out F_n$ \cite{hatchervogtmann:complex,kapovichlustig:geometric,handelmosher:free:1} and various Artin--Tits groups \cite{kimkoberda:embedability,calvezwiest:hyperbolic,morriswright:parabolic,martinprzytycki:acylindrical}.
 It would be interesting to know whether some of these models can be (coarsely) reconstructed from a suitable set of walls.
 For instance, can one find a natural set of curtains in Culler--Vogtmann outer space, and does this reproduce, say, the free factor complex?
 How about for the Deligne complex?